Garllon/graphql_connector/README.md

 > Caution:
 > You get an OpenStruct back.
 Currently only the first level attributes are
 > supported with OpenStruct, associated objects are still a normal array of
 > hashes.

 #### selected_fields

-The synatx for the associations looks like the following:
+The syntax for the associations looks like the following:
 ```
 ['<attribute_name>', <association_name>: ['<attribute_name_of_the_association>']]
 ```